 Where: Grand Mira North

 Keji Multisport Festival is a Multi-day event featuring Open Water Swims as part of the Canaqua National Series; Triathlon options for all abilities; Outdoor Multisport/Culture Workshops and a Storytelling experience authentic to Kejimikujik.
-While Saturday triathlon events are dedicated to women and girls, Sunday’s events are Open to both male and female competitors with distances suitable for youth and those vying for 2020 World Qualifying spots in the Standard (Olympic Distance).

 The Gran Fondo has quickly become the largest cycling event in Atlantic Canada, with 970 cyclists last year.
 Whether you’re a recreational rider, cycling tourist, or avid racer, this fun group grand tour is for anyone who enjoys cycling and beautiful scenery.